Food Handler Permit

 Food Protection Services now hosts food handler training classes online for the employee’s convenience on any digital device.
 From training to testing, this online class is available in eight different languages and can be taken 24/7.

 There are limited in-person class opportunities for those who still wish to receive the training in the classroom.
 Class times are subject to change each month.
 For questions, call 918-595-4300.
-Please note: Due to the ongoing situation surrounding COVID-19, in-person classes have been suspended until July.
-See class schedule below.
+Please note: Due to the ongoing situation surrounding COVID-19, in-person classes have been suspended indefinitely.
+Please check back at a later date for updates.

 Information about in-person classes: